 Director of EBR Services and Training

-Ericka Cooper graduated from the College of Charleston with a Bachelor’s Degree in Psychology.
+Ericka Cooper graduated from the College of Charleston with a Bachelor’s Degree in Psychology in 2011.
 Her experiences prior to Jacob’s Ladder include working with children with various needs in India, as well as working with elementary aged students at day camps and providing in-home Applied Behavioral Analysis Interventions in Charleston, SC.
-She began working full-time at Jacob’s Ladder in February 2012 as a Neurodevelopmental Teacher and began working closely within the Behavior Department in January 2013.
-Ericka is the Program Director the HOPE School and is a Certified Crisis Prevention Intervention Instructor and is certified in First Aid, CPR, and has training in medical protocols.
-She is also an evaluator and the Director of Emotional Development and Behavioral Services, which encompasses Independent Living Transition, Self-Regulation Intervention, in-home support, and communication.
+She began working full-time at Jacob’s Ladder in February 2012 as a Neurodevelopmental Teacher and began working closely within the clinical team in the building of the Hope School Model in 2014.
+Ericka is the Director of EBR Services and Training and is a Certified Crisis Prevention Intervention Instructor.
+She is also certified in First Aid, CPR, and has training in medical protocols.
+She is also an evaluator and maintains clinical oversight of the Hope School Model and family wrap around support.

 Director Of Buckhead Campus

 Sarah graduated from Georgia College and State University with a Bachelor of Science Degree in Community Health and a minor in Psychology.
 Sarah has worked in various educational and nonprofit settings including Make-A-Wish Georgia and Communities in Schools of Georgia where she gained experience working one on one with children with specialized learning needs.
 Sarah previously served as a Neurodevelopmental Teacher between both the Roswell and Buckhead campuses, and currently supervises a caseload of staff and students at the Buckhead campus, ensuring each student is meeting their goals.